-The Watchman Trail is one of those great kid-friendly Zion National Park hikes providing some amazing views of Zion Canyon without a tremendous amount of work.
-The trail follows along the side of a small canyon on the east side of the park.
-The trail is mostly in the open which results in increasingly impressive views the higher you get.
+The Watchman Trail follows along the side of a small canyon on the east side of Zion.
+The hiking trail is mostly in the open which results in increasingly impressive views of Zion Canyon the higher you get.

 This post contains compensated links.

-The plateau has tons of flat rocks for families to plop down and have a snack or a picnic lunch (as we did).
-There is a very short loop trail through the plateau, but we opted to sit and enjoy the views instead.
+The plateau at the top of the Watchman Trail has tons of flat rocks for families to plop down and have a snack or a picnic lunch (as we did).
+There is a very short loop trail through the plateau, but we opted to sit and enjoy the views of Zion Canyon instead.

 Watchman Trail Hike Stats

-Distance: The round trip distance of this hike is 3.3 miles / 4.3 km.
+The round trip distance of this Zion hike is 3.3 miles / 4.3 km.

-Difficulty: This is no easy stroll along the riverside, nor is it a grueling trudge to the top of a mountain, so this trail is firmly in the moderate range.
+This is no easy stroll along the riverside, nor is it a grueling expedition to the top of a mountain, so the Zion Watchman Trail is firmly in the “moderate” difficulty range.
 Anyone in reasonable shape ought to be able to do it no problem.

-Our 3 & 5 year old kids easily did the entire hike themselves, with the small exception of us trying out our new Piggyback Rider for a little while on the way down.
+Our 3 & 5 year old kids easily hiked the entire Watchman Trail in Zion by themselves, with the small exception of us trying out our new Piggyback Rider for a little while on the way down.

-Duration: This hike took us 2.5 hours to complete, which is bang-on to our usual pace with the little ones.
+This moderate Zion hike took us 2.5 hours to complete, which is bang-on to our usual hiking pace with kids.
 They were busy doing the scavenger hunt in their Junior Ranger Handbooks, which slowed them down a lot at the beginning.

 The Watchman Zion Location